Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-The numerical analysis is performed using the full Lindblad master-equation model of the six-level H-RAQR.
-A realistic implementation based on $^{133}\mathrm{Cs}$ atoms is considered, since cesium provides well-characterized Rydberg transitions and large dipole moments suitable for RF sensing experiments.
-The simulation parameters are adopted from the baseline parameter sets established in prior works~\cite{cui2026rydbergatomicreceiversmultiband,Gong2025AnEB,Jing2020}.
+Numerical results are obtained using the full Lindblad master-equation model of the proposed six-level H-RAQR based on a $^{133}\mathrm{Cs}$ vapor-cell receiver.
+Unless otherwise specified, all simulation parameters are adopted from experimentally reported Rydberg receiver implementations and established theoretical models~\cite{cui2026rydbergatomicreceiversmultiband,Gong2025AnEB,Jing2020}.